List of The Walking Dead (TV series) characters: Connie

 Connie, portrayed by Lauren Ridloff, is a deaf member of Magna's group.
 After moving to the Hilltop Colony, she not only saves a baby that the Whisperers had left behind to be eaten by walkers but also helps Daryl in rescuing Henry and Lydia from the Whisperers, traveling with them until they escort the two back to the Kingdom.
 Months later, these events have bonded Connie and Daryl, who now share a very close friendship with Daryl even finding an American Sign Language book to learn how to better communicate with her.

 When Magna and Connie become trapped in a walker-filled cave leaving their fates unknown.
 However, in "Walk with Us", Magna is revealed to have survived and escaped, but Connie's fate remains unknown as Magna got separated from her in the horde.
 In "A Certain Doom" It is revealed that she is alive, she is discovered by Virgil who sees her lying weak, dirty and untidy in the forest.

-Juanita "Princess" Sanchez
+Princess

-Juanita "Princess" Sanchez, portrayed by Paola Lázaro, is a quirky and flamboyant survivor.
+Juanita Sanchez, or better known as simply Princess, portrayed by Paola Lázaro, is a quirky and flamboyant survivor.
 She joins the group of Eugene, Ezekiel, and Yumiko.
 The former at first had no empathy for her, but eventually managed to befriend Princess.
 In "A Certain Doom", when they arrive at the rendezvous point to meet Stephanie, the group is surrounded by soldiers in white armor.
 She is then locked in a boxcar and begins having hallucinations.